Approach and rotation of reconnecting topological defect lines in liquid crystal: Influencing factors of the mobility ratio

-We measure $\delta(t)$ and $\psi(t)$ and plot in \figref{fig-Numerics}(a) the log-log scaling of $\sin\psi$ versus $\delta$ for $\delta \geq 2$.
-There is a power law relationship between $\sin\psi$ and $\delta$, just as observed in the experiments and predicted by the theory.
-We note that for $\delta < 2$ the disclination cores begin to overlap and there is no longer a clear power law relationship, which is reasonable as we do not expect the theory to hold for overlapping disclination cores.
-For each computation, we extract the effective mobility ratio $\mu_2 /\mu_1$ by determining the exponent from Fig.~\ref{fig-Numerics}(a).
-In Fig.~\ref{fig-Numerics}(b) we plot $\mu_2/\mu_1$ as a function of initial angle $\psi_0$ for the set of computations with system size $L_x = L_y = 10$ and $L_x = L_y = 20$.
+Now, using the power law \pref{eq:powerlaw-Rpsi}, we evaluate the effective mobility ratio $\mu_2 /\mu_1$ by determining the exponent from each computation result shown in \figref{fig-Numerics}(c).
+In Fig.~\ref{fig-Numerics}(d) we plot $\mu_2/\mu_1$ as a function of initial angle $\psi_0$ for the set of computations with system size $L_x = L_y = 10$ and $L_x = L_y = 20$.
 For the smaller system size, $\mu_2/\mu_1 \sim 0.9$ and increases slightly as $\psi_0$ increases.
 The values are close to the theoretically predicted mobility ratio of $\mu_2 /\mu_1 = 1$, but are smaller, possibly due to the deformations of disclinations as they reconnect.
 For the larger system size, in which disclination lengths are doubled, we find that $\mu_2/\mu_1$ is systematically smaller than that of the smaller system size for each $\psi_0$.
 Further, $\mu_2/\mu_1$ decreases with increasing $\psi_0$ for the larger system size, similarly to the experiment [\figpref{figS-Factors}{e}].

 The numerical results indicate that, for the parameters explored here, the effective mobilities of disclination reconnections are sensitive to large scale deformations of the disclinations.
 The theoretically predicted $\mu_2/\mu_1 = 1$ is most closely assumed by the numerical results at small system sizes, when the disclinations cannot appreciably deform and remain better approximated by straight lines.
 When doubling the length of disclinations, the mobility ratio decreases with increasing angle, indicating that disclinations slow their rotation rate due to deformations along the disclination.
 These deformations can be seen in \figref{fig-Snapshots} as the disclinations reconnect.